dotnet/corefxlab/docs/specs/alcproxies.md

 ##### Performance Metrics: ALCProxy vs AppDomains
-Here are the tables of small samples being run through .NET Benchmark:
+Here are the tables of small samples being run through .NET Benchmark.
+The "Control" times are representing normal object calls/creation in .NET Core/Framework respectively, to get a better comparison of both proxy systems to a similar standard.

 ###### ALCProxy on .NET Core 3.0
 |                            Method |              Mean |           Error |            StdDev |            Median |